Teaching Finances to Your Future College Student

 Remember…this is a family activity.
 Your student won’t learn anything if you complete this worksheet for them so you and your student both need to be sitting at the table.

-Back to what we were saying.
-Let’s take the anticipated salary for your student, and plug it into the worksheet.
+Let’s calculate the anticipated starting salary for your student, and plug it into the worksheet.
 Say your student is going to be an accountant with an average starting salary of $47,488.
 For our purposes, lets use the nice round number of $48,000.
 We’ll assume they don’t have a spouse or additional income yet.
-So their monthly gross salary is $4,000.
+So, their monthly gross salary is $4,000.
 Your student is probably going “hey, that looks pretty good!”
 Let’s continue…

-Next is retirement savings.
 Trying to figure out how much to save each month for retirement is difficult.
 Some will recommend 15%.
 Some say at least up to what your employer will match.
 If your employer will match up to 6% of your 401k contribution, then plan on 6%.
-So 6% of the annual salary we’re using is $2,880 or $240 per month.
+6% of the annual salary we’re using is $2,880 or $240 per month.

 Let’s skip credit card payments and assume your grad does not have any–a nice idea indeed!
 At this point in the conversation, you can discuss the impact of credit cards, their pluses and minuses, and sound thinking about them.